 Category Description Category 1 - Natural riparian or wetland habitat Largely intact ecosystems with natural disturbances sufficient to maintain subclimax communities and processes characteristics of wetlands and riparian ecosystems.
-Category 2 - Disclimax or degraded wetland or riparian habitat, or creation of habitat Formerly natural wetland or riparian ecosystems that have lost most or all of their natural disturbance regime and are no longer functioning effectively as wetland or riparian habitat.
-These areas are candidates for restoration.
-Category 3 - Restored or created riparian or wetland habitat Ecosystems resulting from water impoundments, diversions or other artificial disturbances that require active management to maintain productivity and function.
+Category 2 - Disclimax or Formerly natural wetland or riparian ecosystems that have lost most or degraded wetland or all of their natural disturbance regime and are no longer functioning riparian habitat, or creation effectively as wetland or riparian habitat.
+These areas are candidates of habitat for restoration.
+Category 3 - Restored or Ecosystems resulting from water impoundments, diversions or other created riparian or wetland artificial disturbances that require active management to maintain habitat productivity and function.